 20.3 The Licensing Authority will appropriately log and investigate complaints regarding animal establishments which are currently licensed or may require a licence.
-The Licensing Authority will require complainants to provide their name and contact details so that witness evidence may be obtained if required for further action.
+The Licensing Authority will require complainants to provide their name and contact details so that witness evidence may be obtained if required for further action and to try and ensure that a complaint is not malicious nature.
+When investigating complaints Officers will take care to not reveal the identify of the complainant, unless agreed otherwise, or unless it is necessary for the progression of legal proceedings.

-20.4 The Licensing Authority aims to maintain a consistent approach when investigating complaints and make decisions.
+20.4 The Licensing Authority aims to maintain a consistent approach when investigating complaints and making decisions.
 In reaching any decision it will consider, amongst other things, the following criteria: